odinuv/web/en/apv/articles/html/index.md

 [HTML Validator](https://validator.w3.org/).
 This checks the document against all the rules outlined in [HTML specification](https://www.w3.org/html/).
 A valid HTML document has a really good chance that it will display the same in all available web browser.
-To ease the validation process, you should probably install a [some browser extension](todo).
+To ease the validation process, you should probably install [some browser extension](todo).

+## Summary
+In this article I described the principle of HTML language.
+Contrary to popular belief, HTML is not just a text document with some tags.
+It is a document with hierarchial structure of document elements.
+You should be aware of the basic properties of HTML language and its relations to other languages and standards.
+You should be also aware of the features available in HTML5.

+### New Concepts and Terms
+- hypertext
+- rendering
+- element
+- entities
+- attributes
+- tags
+- children
+- root
+- HTML
+- XHTML
+- XML
+- DOCTYPE
+- validation
+- block element
+- line element